 The video we’ve been working on has just been released.
+At the beginning of February, it began playing on all Hawaiian Airlines flights to and from the mainland.

 We shot at five locations and spent many late nights editing.